 Each region of Spain has its own unique culinary style, but the cuisine in Granada is especially noteworthy.
 It’s impossible to deny the Arabic influence of the area’s food, which is laced with a variety of unique spices and aromas.

 Enjoy cured jamon (ham) which you’ll see hanging in many store windows, drool over maritoñis a traditional sweet cake filled with pumpkin pie and embrace the home of tapas with your evening drinks.

 Take time to appreciate the unique culture of this gorgeous city — it’s a true Spanish gem.

-Granada is something of an oasis for wine enthusiasts.
+Granada is something of an oasis for wine enthusiasts—no 24 hours in Granada is complete without expanding your palate.
 Tasty wine varieties abound, with many locals choosing to drink Verdejo or Tempranillo.

 Wine is generally consumed alongside tapas, although younger Spaniards enjoy taking part in botellón, a tradition that involves drinking with friends before hitting up the city’s hottest bars and nightclubs.
 Wine is by no means the only alcoholic beverage of choice in Granada; the city is also home to Cerveza Alhambra, which crafts one of Spain’s finest beers.

 Located on the grounds of the mighty Alhambra (which is a work of art in and of itself), Granada’s Museum of Fine Arts features a variety of gorgeous religious images, which give visitors a true sense of the city’s unique history.

 Although this museum is also home to Avante-Garde and Abstract sculptures, the true place to get a grasp of Granada’s vibrant visual art scene is the city’s side streets and alleys, which boast some of Europe’s most impressive street art.